feixueck/rocketmq_monitor/README.md

    The work process like the following graph:</br>
    <img width=500 height=400 src="https://github.com/hitynsun/docs/blob/master/images/work%20process%20of%20monitor.png"></br>

    As we finally persist all the data in Database, it's earier for us to supervise all the changes of queues in the system.
-In the same way, if we want to know the consumers/providers of the provider/consumer, that is also ver simple.
+In the same way, if we want to know the consumers/providers of the provider/consumer, that is also very simple.